PortSwigger/multi-totp-authenticator/README.md

 #### Algorithm
 This allows you to select the hashing algorithm that the application expects.
 This will almost always be `SHA-1`, which uses the HMAC-SHA-1 hash function.
 Some applications may use `SHA-256` or `SHA-512` hashing instead.

+### Scanning QR Codes
+QR codes can be used to automatically populate the values detailed in [Adding a code](#adding-a-code).
+In order for QR codes to be scanned, you must have the code and Burp visible on the same screen.
+Depending on your operating system, you may also have to give Burp Suite access to take a screen capture.
+If a QR code is successfully scanned, the encoded values will be added to their respective fields.
+Adjust them or simply press "Add."

 ### Viewing your codes
 In the "TOTP" tab, you can see a list of all of the TOTPs you have added to this project.